css-raku/CSS-Properties-raku/README.md

 ## Data Introspection

 The `properties` method, gives a list of current properties.
-Only simple properties are returned.
-E.g. `font-family` is, if it has a value; but `font` isn't.
+Only component properties are returned.
+E.g. `font-family` may be returned; but `font` never is.

 ```
 use CSS::Properties;